jestjs/jest/docs/ProgrammaticApi.md

 title: Programmatic API
 ---

-:::note
+:::caution

-The programmatic API is useful for advanced use cases only.
+The programmatic API is currently **experimental**.
+It is useful for advanced use cases only.
 You normally don't need to use it if you just want to run your tests.

 :::